trekhleb/nano-neuron/README.md

   let dW = 0;
   let dB = 0;
   for (let i = 0; i < m; i += 1) {
-    // This is derivative of the cost function by 'w' param.
-    // It will show in which direction (positive/negative sign of 'dW') and
-    // how fast (the absolute value of 'dW') the 'w' param needs to be changed. dW += (yTrain[i] - predictions[i]) * xTrain[i];
+    dW += (yTrain[i] - predictions[i]) * xTrain[i];
-    // This is derivative of the cost function by 'b' param.
-    // It will show in which direction (positive/negative sign of 'dB') and
-    // how fast (the absolute value of 'dB') the 'b' param needs to be changed. dB += yTrain[i] - predictions[i];
+    dB += yTrain[i] - predictions[i];
   }
   // We're interested in average deltas for each params.